-In the subsections 5.1-5.3 the entities that caused the largest numbers of false structures will be analyzed - adverbials, non-finite clausal constructions and complex noun phrases.
+In the sections 5.1 - 5.3 the entities that caused the largest numbers of false structures will be analyzed.

-5.1.
-Adverbials
+5.1 Adverbials

-The family of adverbial constituents is represented by only two tags in EstCG - @AD> / @<AD - as adverbial modifiers of nouns (mostly state adverbials) and @ADVL - for all other adverbials (including adjective-phrase-internal adverbial modifiers, like "very big").
+The family of adverbial constituents is represented by only two tags in EstCG - (@AD> / @<AD - as adverbial modifiers of nouns (mostly state adverbials) and <math>@ADVL - for all other adverbials (including adjective-phrase-internal adverbial modifiers, like "very big").
 Therefore, it is sometimes unclear, where to attach adverbs.
-We have seen in the corpus Estonian best that an adverb modified an adjective only in two sentences out of 149, but it was erroneously attached to the NP in more than 10 sentences (e.g. sentence 52 which is visualized in figure 5).
+In the corpus Estonian best an adverb modified an adjective only in two sentences out of 149, but it was erroneously attached to the NP in more than 10 sentences (e.g. sentence 52 which is visualized in figure 3).
+Thus, the adverbial attachment rules are overgenerating and should be revised.
+Some PSG errors occurred, because a correcting rule turning ADVL into group dependents like DN or DA, overgenerated.
+Provided a 99% consistent adverbial tagging in the CG source corpus, such rules should, of course, be abolished, and the risk of overgeneration be reduced as a consequence.